-Quickly and concisely gather honest feedback from all board members on key areas of governance, including:
+Quickly and concisely gather honest feedback from all board members and senior leadership on key areas of governance, including:

-Results from this anonymous, online assessment tool will help your board build an agenda of strengths, weaknesses, opportunities and threats for it to prioritize and address.
+Results from this anonymous, online assessment tool will help your board build an agenda of strengths and opportunities in the governance realm that it can prioritize and address.

 How it Works

-Each board member will receive an email including instructions and a link to a credit union-specific, confidential questionnaire developed by governance experts encouraging candid feedback.
+Each board member will receive an email including instructions and a link to our credit union-specific, confidential questionnaire, developed by governance experts to encourage candid feedback.

-Then, the board can choose to access and explore its results in one of three ways:
+Then, the board can choose to access and explore its results in one of four ways:

-- Full Governance Assessment: The most in-depth option, this assessment employs a minimum of three methodologies, including the above survey, a document review and interviews with key leaders.
-Focus groups, board meeting observation and constituent surveys, are often used as well.
-Deliverables for this options include a comprehensive report; , facilitated, on-site retreat; best practice training; and the development of a governance action plan tailored to your CU.
-(Contact CUES for a quote.)
+The most in-depth option, this assessment employs a minimum of three methodologies, including the online assessment, a document review, and interviews with key leaders.
+Focus groups, board meeting observation, and constituent surveys are often used as well.
+Deliverables for this option include a comprehensive report; a facilitated, on-site retreat; best practice training; and the development of a governance action plan tailored to your CU.
+Contact CUES for a quote at 800.252.2664, ext.
+332, or email email@example.com.
+In Canada call 604.559.4455.

-Based on Quantum Governance’s research, credit unions participating in a survey-only assessment, compared to a full governance assessment, tend to have more positive scores in many of the areas assessed.
-While the exact reasons for this more positive viewpoint are unknown, it is a finding of genuine concern.
-A skewed -- overly positive – viewpoint could cause corrective actions not to be taken, when in fact, it may be prudent.
+Based on Quantum Governance’s research, credit unions participating in a survey-only assessment tend to have more positive scores in many of the areas assessed, when compared to those utilizing a full governance assessment.
+While the exact reason for this more positive viewpoint is unknown, it is a finding of genuine concern; an overly positive viewpoint could mask problem areas.

-- Assets of $500 million and less: The survey-only assessment may suffice, but if your CU has undergone a period of rapid growth or change, (especially in staff or board leadership, or if you are interested in taking your governance program to the next level, a full governance assessment is best.
+Assets of $500 million and less: The assessment only may suffice, but if your CU has undergone a period of rapid growth or change, especially in staff or board leadership, or if you are interested in taking your governance program to the next level, a full governance assessment is best.

-- Assets of $500 million to $750 million: At a minimum the survey-only assessment plus interviews with the board chair and CEO is recommended.
+Assets of $500 million to $750 million: At a minimum the assessment, summary report and workshop option is recommended.
 Given the greater complexity of your CU, the ability to further understand the issues you’re facing will be important in order to place your results into greater context.

-- Assets of $750 million and up: A full governance assessment is recommended.
-Given the research referenced above and your CU’s immense size and complexity, a full assessment is imperative.
+Assets of $750 million and up: A full governance assessment is recommended.
+Given your CU’s immense size and complexity, a full assessment is imperative for Quantum Governance’s team to understand the complete picture of your credit union—its history, challenges, and where your strategic plan is leading the organization.

 For CUs conducting full governance assessments, Quantum Governance recommends a re-assessment within approximately one year to test for progress, and then at two-year increments thereafter.
-The progress reviews may involve survey-only assessments or a combination of assessments and interviews, depending on priorities.
-Watch this webinar for more on When and How to Assess Your Credit Union's Board of Directors
+The progress reviews may involve the assessment only or a combination of assessments and interviews, depending on priorities.
+Watch the webinar When and How to Assess Your Credit Union's Board of Directors to learn more.